-If you have a chronic disease or pregnancy complications, you should discuss with your doctor whether there is a need to take additional precautions and if workplace adjustments are necessary.
+You should discuss with your doctor whether there is a need to take additional precautions and if workplace adjustments are necessary.
 Sick leave is not required unless work adjustments are impossible.
-If you work as a healthcare professional and are pregnant, you should –based on the precautionary principle - arrange with your employer so that other personnel perform testing and treatment of persons with possible coronavirus (covid-19 disease), as far as possible.
+If you work as a healthcare professional and are pregnant, you should –based on the precautionary principle - arrange with your employer so that other personnel perform testing and treatment of persons with possible coronavirus (COVID-19 disease), as far as possible.

 Can the virus be transmitted from me to the baby prior to or during birth?

 We do not know for sure whether the coronavirus can be transmitted from the mother to the baby prior to or during birth.
 Currently, it looks like you do not need to worry.
 Based on present knowledge, transmission via the placenta has not been detected.
 Nor has transmission from mother to baby during birth been detected.
 This means that you can give birth the normal way.

 Should I follow my normal pregnancy check-up routines?

 Service activity for pregnancy check-up routines should be maintained as normal at the local health centre.
 We recommend you contact your midwife/doctor when you find out that you are pregnant and follow the recommended pregnancy check-up routine.
 Read more about antenatal appointments.
 We also recommend you follow your scheduled appointments with your midwife/doctor.
 If you are worried about your own or your unborn baby's health, you should contact your midwife/doctor even if you do not have an appointment.